cmendible/cmendible.github.io/_posts/2016-10-30-step-by-step-scale-asp-net-core-with-docker-swarm.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/09/dotnetdocker.jpg
+description: 'Step by step: Scale ASP.NET Core with Docker Swarm'
 categories:
   - Azure
   - dotNetCore
-tags:
-  - ASP.NET Core
-  - Docker
-  - Swarm
+tags: aspNetCore Docker Swarm
 ---
 A few weeks ago I posted <a href="https://carlos.mendible.com/2016/09/26/step-by-step-asp-net-core-on-docker/" target="_blank">Step by step: ASP.NET Core on Docker</a> were I showed how to build and run a <a href="https://www.docker.com/" target="_blank">Docker</a> image with an ASP.NET Core application.